matth3wliuu/cs6771-tutorials/tute03/src/3.6/reversal.md

 1. Why is the for-loop marked with an (*) potentially more unsafe than the others?
 - a) It is a C-style for-loop, and the index could overflow.
-- b) It is a C-style for-loop, and the comparison of signed vs. unsigned integers can produce surprising results.
+**- b) It is a C-style for-loop, and the comparison of signed vs. unsigned integers can produce surprising results.**
 - c) It is a C-style for-loop, and this makes it inherently inferior to C++ style for-loops.
 - d) It is a C-style for-loop, and it is possible we go off the end of the `temperatures` vector.